BONDSTONES - Rural Planning & Architectural Consultants

 Home Counties

-Regulated by THe Royal Institution of Chartered Surveyors
+Regulated by The Royal Institution of Chartered Surveyors

-We are extremely proud to be 'Regulated by the RICS' - this means we are a professionally qualified and regulated practice - bound by a code of conduct, strict rules and regulations.
+We are extremely proud to be 'Regulated by RICS' - this means we are a professionally qualified and regulated practice - bound by a code of conduct, strict rules and regulations.
 This means that we will only undertake work which is directly within our field(s) of expertise and that we are also fully insured (both Professional Indemnity and Public / Employers Liability).

 Our team are passionate about architecture and the countryside, its' sustainable future and re-use of rural buildings: We offer our professional expertise to satisfy a range of rural property issues, including (but not limited to) Planning Consultancy and Architectural Design / Architecture.
-Our primary interest is in the delivery of sustainable projects - and particularly the 'change of use' of buildings & land.
+Our primary interest is in the delivery of sustainable projects - and particularly the 'change of use' / modification of buildings & land.

 We generally undertake work for: